jrlnd/project-cryptomate/README.md

 # Overview

 I wanted to create a project to practice learning how to create an app with React.
-It was heavily inspired by the Javascript Mastery's [Cryptoverse project](https://www.youtube.com/watch?v=9DDX3US3kss) with lots of changes regarding the tools that were originally used.
+It was inspired by the Javascript Mastery's [Cryptoverse project](https://www.youtube.com/watch?v=9DDX3US3kss) with lots of changes regarding the tools that were originally used.

 ## Tech Stack